The stomach-specific proteome

 Gene expression shared between stomach and other tissues

-In order to illustrate the relation of stomach tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of stomach tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the stomach enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of stomach enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-The stomach shares group enriched gene expression of many genes with several tissues, among others with gallbladder, small intestine and duodenum.
-One example of a protein enriched in stomach and duodenum is TFF2, encoding a secretory protein with undefined function.
-However, the protein may have protective characteristics for the mucus epithelium layer against various insults.
-TFF2 is expressed in gastric mucosa in stomach and Brunner’s glands in duodenum.
+The stomach shares most group enriched gene expression with intestinal tissues like small intestine and duodenum.
+One example of a protein enriched in the stomach and duodenum is REP15, encoding a protein involved in recycling of the transferrin receptor to the cell surface.
+REP15 is expressed in gastric mucosa in the stomach and glandular cells in the duodenum.

 The distal portion of the stomach, or the pylorus, connects the stomach to the duodenum.
 It has the same general structure as the fundus and body of the stomach with epithelial lined villous folds that invaginate into gastric pits.
 The cells lining the villous folds are surface mucous cells that produce alkaline mucus to protect the gastric mucosa from the acidic content of the stomach.
 At the bottom of the gastric pits the pyloric glands open.
 Instead of being simple tubular glands as the fundus glands, they are branched tubular glands.
 The cells of the pyloric glands are almost exclusively mucous secreting, resembling the mucous neck cells of the fundus glands.
 Within the pyloric glands gastrin producing enteroendocrine cells are also present.